 Treatment Costs are the care costs that would continue to be incurred if the patient care service in question continued to be provided following the end of the research study.
 The difference between the Treatment Costs and the costs of the existing standard treatment is referred to as the Excess Treatment Cost (ETC).

 The costs of non -commercial research are met by different funders depending on the type of cost.
 Guidance from the Department of Health and Social Care (DHSC) for the Attribution of Costs for Research and Development (AcoRD) sets out the principles for determining who pays for the different costs.

 ETCs are paid for by service commissioners.

-To ensure researchers have all the support they need around the attribution of study activities, we’ve pulled together a number of resources which will help you understand the principles of AcoRD, including our attribution e-learning tool.
+AcoRD or Attributing the costs of health and social care Research and Development is there to ensure researchers have all the support they need around the attribution of study activities, we’ve pulled together a number of resources which will help you understand the principles of AcoRD, including our attribution e-learning tool.

 It’s a Model Non-Commercial Agreement for clinical research studies; standard template for the UK (use is not obligatory).

 Feasibility Studies are pieces of research done before a main study in order to answer the question “Can this study be done?”.
 They are used to estimate important parameters that are needed to design the main study.

 “The marvelous thing about a good question is that it shapes our identity as much by the asking as it does by the answering.” ― David Whyte